miac-research/MARS-WMH/README.md

 The methods are described in detail in the following publication:

 > Submitted.
-To be added.
 Please contact us if you would like to use MARS-WMH and publish your work before our method publication becomes available.

-**Please ensure to cite this publication when using the methods, and please note that the license does not cover any commercial use** (defined as use for which any financial return is received).
+Please ensure to cite this publication when using the methods, and please note that the license does not cover any commercial use (defined as use for which any financial return is received).
 Please also cite the underlying deep learning method (nnU-Net, DOI: [10.1038/s41592-020-01008-z](https://doi.org/10.1038/s41592-020-01008-z) or MD-GRU, DOI: [10.1007/978-3-319-75238-9_3](https://doi.org/10.1007/978-3-319-75238-9_3)).

 > [!CAUTION]
 > These methods are **NOT medical devices** and **for non-commercial, academic research use only!**